Correcting non-independent and non-identically distributed errors with surface codes: Non-identically distributed errors

 The exact model of how the noise bias varies from one qubit to another depends heavily on a particular hardware implementation of physical qubits.
 Our aim here is to provide a convincing argument that tailoring the code to local noise structure can be advantageous for decoding.
 We first demonstrate the proposed scheme on a simple toy model.
 Assume that the probabilities of low~($l$), medium~($m$), and high-rate~($h$) errors are identical across qubits, but for each qubit located at site $i\in L$ we choose

 where $\pi_i$ denotes a random permutation applied at a qubit $i$, i.e., for each qubit we randomly assign low, medium, and high rates to different Pauli errors.
-This is not meant to be a realistic noise model, but has been designed to explain the functioning of the approach, and to ensure that the overall error rate is well defined.
+This is not meant to be a realistic noise model, but has been designed to explain the functioning of the approach.
 Using the known rates of Pauli errors at each individual qubit, one can transform the CSS surface code into the MMHH or MHHM code by applying local Clifford deformations to it.
 It is easy to see that the Clifford-deformed MMHH~(MHHM) code in the presence of the noise described by Eq.~\eqref{eq:permutation} is equivalent to the XXZZ~(XZZX) code affected by the noise with $\pi_i = 1$.
-Put another way, noise-informed Clifford deformations effectively undo the permutations applied to errors in Eq.~\eqref{eq:permutation}.
+Put another way, noise-informed Clifford deformations effectively undo the permutations applied to errors in Eq.~\eqref{eq:permutation}, turning the surface code into one of the biased-tailored codes.